fonoster/routr/docs/concepts.md

-The following are some key concepts including some the most important routing strategies implemented in Routr.
+The following are some key concepts including some of the most important routing strategies implemented in Routr.

 ## Intra-Domain Routing